marcmylemans/marcmylemans.github.io/_posts/2026-09-16-first-home-nas-fygo-os.md

 > **Disclosure:** Fygo gave me a licence and five one-year keys for a giveaway, and they are tagged as a brand partner on the video.
 All the hardware in this build is my own.
 They didn't review this post or the video before release.
 {: .prompt-warning }

-The video is out now: [Your First Home Server Should Be A NAS Here's Why | FygoOS Beginner's Guide (2026)](https://youtu.be/NsZ3zYUDY9Y).

 ## Keep play and reliability on separate boxes